wusai2333/trib/doc/lab2.md

 This function is a blocking function (similar to `ServeBack()`).
 It will spawn a keeper instance that maintains the distributed back-ends in consistent states.
-For Lab2, the keepers do not need to do much, but in Lab3, they will be responsible of handling all the back-end joining, leaving, crashing and related key migrations.
+For Lab2, there will be only one keeper and the keeper do not need to do much, but in Lab3, they will be responsible of handling all the back-end joining, leaving, crashing and related key migrations.
 In Lab2, there will be only one keeper, but in Lab3, there will be multiple keepers